 A checklist of things you need to pay attention to includes:

-- Making sure all of the screws are properly tightened: wheels, headset, cranks, pedals, etc.
+- Make sure to tighten all the screws.
+That includes wheels, headset, cranks, pedals, etc.

 - Cleaning and lubricating the chain.